nexies/Gates/README.md

 # Gates
 An attempt to recreate Fences
+Using Qt